asericolla/asericolla/README.md

 ### Hi there 👋

-- 🔭 I’m a Systems Analyst
+- 🔭 I’m a Mainframe Developer
-- 💬 I’m currently learning cloud computing and low-code
+- 💬 I’m currently learning Cloud Computing and Low-Code
 - 📫 How to reach me: amanda_sericolla@yahoo.com.br